proyecto26/MyBot/README.md

 ![Bot Framework](img/bot_framework.png)

 ## Bot Connector Service
-Integrate the bot with different channels as Slack, Skype, Messenger, Sms, etc.
+Integrate the bot with different channels as Slack, Skype, Messenger, SMS, etc.
 ![Bot Connector](img/bot_connector.png)

+The **Bot Connector** can connect with the intelligence services and implement other functionalities such as:
+- Ability to store the state of the conversation.
+- Translate services.
+- Telemetry.
+Information about the service is collected, such as the number of requests, messages that have failed, etc.

 ## Bot Developer SDKs
 SKDs for .NET, NodeJS or using only REST APIs.